Does Size Really Matter?

 The vagina is very elastic and can stretch to accommodate the delivery of a baby or collapse to retain a tampon.
 This is made possible because the walls of the vagina have rugae, which allow the vaginal walls to fold together and expand like an accordion, depending on the need.
 During sexual arousal, blood will flow to the vagina, causing it to swell, lubricate, and lengthen.
 These changes will cause the cervix to tip and help the vagina receive penetration without discomfort or pain.
 If you’ve ever heard a person say, “It felt like my cervix was being hit with a battering ram with every thrust!”
 This could indicate a lack of arousal, the penis was too long, the vaginal canal was too short, or a combination of the 3 scenarios.

-If you or your partner experience pain during penetrative sex – STOP what you’re doing, try something different, and consult your doctor if the problem persists to rule out medical causes.
+If you or your partner experience pain during penetrative sex – STOP what you’re doing, try something different.
+Consult your doctor if the problem persists to rule out medical causes.

 The Point of Partnered Sex

 The journal of Psychology of Men & Masculinity published a 2006 internet study on how heterosexual men and women view penis size.
 The researchers surveyed 52,031 people and found that 45% of men wanted to have a larger penis, while 85% of women were satisfied with their partner’s penis size.
-This could create a difference of opinion between heterosexual partners.
+This could create a point of contention between heterosexual partners.

 In partnered sex, conversation and individual preference is important for sexual satisfaction.
 There are 6 sexual health principles, adapted from the World Health Organization (Braun-Harvey, 2009), that I use with my clients to enhance their sexual relationship.
 The following 6 principles can provide a springboard for conversations about sexual activity, function, pleasure, and relationship: